Evaluating Leadership Teams

 CEOs regularly tolerate good leaders when they should only have great leaders.
-The biggest outcomes tend to founder-led start to finish.
+The biggest outcomes tend to be founder-led from start to finish.
 So, there is a 100% correlation between your performance as CEO and the outcome of your company.

 Going a layer deeper, I would argue that there is a 100% correlation between the strength of your leadership team and the likelihood that you will succeed as CEO (and deliver that outcome).

 If your success as CEO is 100% tied to the strength of your leadership team, then you need to know if you have the right people.
 This is not a post on performance reviews.
-Rather, a simple framework for gut checking if you have the right people by your side.
+Rather, a simple framework for gut-checking if you have the right people by your side.

 In my view, senior leaders should share the following elements…

 Aspirational – Leaders that the staff reporting to them want to become.
 Want to emulate.
 People who have been there, done it, have gotten the t-shirt.
 This does not necessarily mean ‘old’ or from a ‘big company’.
-But ideally this person has been where your company is going.
+But ideally, this person has been where your company is going.

-Failing that, this person is so clearly strong, self aware, masterful in her discipline and thus credible, that you have a high degree of confidence that even though she has not been there before, she’s going to get there.
+Failing that, this person is so clearly strong, self-aware, masterful in her discipline, and thus credible, that you have a high degree of confidence that even though she has not been there before, she’s going to get there.
 It is inevitable.